 This is the online appendix for the paper “Political Text Scaling Meets Computational Semantics” [working draft], that I wrote in collaboration with Goran Glavaš, Simone Paolo Ponzetto and Heiner Stuckenschmidt.

 The paper introduces SemScale, a tool for text scaling aware of the semantic of the documents under study.
 If you want to test it, you can try our demo; for research purposes, we recommend you to use our command-line tool, implemented in Python.

 In our work, we have obtained a dataset from the European Parliament website.
 It comprises all speeches given in either English, German, French, Italian or Spanish by members of the European Parliament (MEP) during the 5th and 6th legislative terms and translated to all of the other four languages.
 For each legislation and language, we concatenated all speeches of all members of the same national party in a single textual document, aiming to discover the overall political positions of the party during the legislation.
-The party-document ids match the ones used by the Chapel Hill exert survey.
+The party-document ids match the ones used by the Chapel Hill expert survey.
 In this folder, you will find for each legislation the concatenated party-speeches in each language, together with Chapel Hill positioning of parties during that legislations (scaled between 0 and 1), concerning the European integration dimension and overall left-right ideology.
 Note that the results are computed considering documents in the dataset for which a positional score is present in the integration and ideology files.
 We are currently working on expanding such files providing more party positioning information.

 Pre-processing tools adopted